theodoragirgis/rebound/docs/simulationstructure.md

 `int var_config_N`
 :   Number of variational particle configurations.
 Default: 0.

+### Collisions

+`int track_energy_offset`
+:   Set this variable to 1 to track energy change during collisions and ejections (default: 0).
+    This is helpful if you want to keep track of an integrator's accuracy and physical collisions do not conserve energy.

+`double energy_offset`
+:   Energy offset due to collisions and ejections (only calculated if `track_energy_offset=1`).

+`int collision_resolve_keep_sorted`
+:   If set to 1, then particles are kept sorted when a particle is removed during a collision.

+`double minimum_collision_velocity`
+:   When collisions are resolved with the hard sphere collision resolve function, then the post impact velocity between the two particles will be at least as large as this value.
+Default 0.
+Setting this to a value larger than zero might prevent particles sinking into each other.

+`double collisions_plog`
+:   This variable keeps track of momentum exchange during collisions.
+This can be used to calculate collisional viscosity in ring systems.

+`long collisions_Nlog`
+:   This variable keeps track of the number of collisions that have occured.
+This can be used to calculate statistical quantities of collisional systems.

+### Miscellaneous

 `enum REB_STATUS status`
 :   This variable indicates the current status of the simulation.
-See below for possible values.
 By setting this to 1, one can force a graceful exit at the end of the next timestep.

 `double exit_max_distance`
 :   The integration will stop if any particle is further away from origin than this value.